chpoullet/beats-db-cookbook/README.md

-# Beats cookbook for db
+# Beats cookbook for DB

 This cookbook sets up filebeat and metricbeat on an instance.
 It is then called later in Packer as another cookbook.
 Filebeat and metricbeat are both data shippers.
 They can send data to Logstash, or directly to Elasticsearch.